 Snow in the easternmost regions of France

-Unsurprisingly, snowfall is most frequent in the easternmost regions and particularly in the following regions: Lorraine, Franche-Comté, Alsace and the Ardennes.
+Unsurprisingly, snowfall is most frequent in the easternmost regions, particularly in the following parts: Lorraine, Franche-Comté, Alsace and the Ardennes.
 These areas record an average of 25 to 30 days of snow per year, occasionally 35 in exposed areas (plateaux etc…).

-Obviously, if you are a snow lover and if you wish to observe snow more frequently, it is in our massifs of the Vosges, the Jura, the Alps, the Massif Central or the Pyrenees that you should go.
+Obviously, if you are a snow lover and wish to observe snow more frequently, you should go in our massifs of the Vosges, the Jura, the Alps, the Massif Central or the Pyrenees.